pablo-sampaio/swarm_ev3/README.md

 - *BotHardware* - Functions to control diverse bases mounted with EV3 (45444 or 31313).
 - *PID* - Very simple PID controller.
 - *LinesNavigation* - Provides functions to detect and walk on lines interlinked in arbitrary ways.
 Don't need to be a grid, but you need to mark, somehow the crossings on lines (e.g. a color, or a RFID tag).
 - *RfidReader* - A module to communicate with the RFID MFRC522, interfaced by the Arduino.
-To work, the Arduino *must* run the driver in the corresponding project.
+To work, the Arduino *must* run the driver developed in the RFID_Arduino_Driver project.
 - *RL* - Reinforcement learning environments and agents (algorithms).
-A simple simulated environment in a grid world is provided together with an environment used as interface to to control the EV3 in a setting that mimics the simulated environment.
+A simple simulated environment in a grid world is provided together with another "environment" used as interface  to control the EV3 in a real setting that mimics a grid (with square cells).
 The RL agents can be applied seamlessly in both.

 **Graph_Exploration** - Implements ECEP and  NCEP algorithms.